 For Mac owners, there are few things as frustrating as poor performance.
 Apps take ages to open, browsing is sluggish and you’re frequently left waiting while your computer thinks about what to do next.
 It’s a nightmare.
 But why is your Mac so slow sometimes?
-There are countless potential causes, but there are a few that tend to occur more often.
+There are countless potential causes, but our team has collected a few that tend to occur more often.

 Before we start